jnyfah/jnyfah.github.io/_posts/phanes4.md

 Owner operations happen at the back, stealing happens at the front as before so it means the owner and thieves are usually touching different ends of the deque and do not interfere with each other at all.

 The one hard case is when there is exactly one item left.
 Both the owner popping from the back and a thief stealing from the front want the same slot.
-In Part 3 this was not a problem because the mutex on the deque meant only one thread could be inside the operation at a time, so whoever got the lock got the item and the other thread just saw an empty deque.
+In [Part 3](/posts/phanes3/) this was not a problem because the mutex on the deque meant only one thread could be inside the operation at a time, so whoever got the lock got the item and the other thread just saw an empty deque.

 Here there is no mutex.
 Both threads can be mid-operation simultaneously, having already read the same state.
 Only one of them can win, and both need to know who won without anything serializing them.
 That is where the interesting memory ordering work lives, and we will get to it.

 ---

-## The Buffer — a circular array
+### The Buffer

-The deque is backed by a dynamically resizable circular buffer:
+The deque uses a dynamically resizable circular buffer:

 ```cpp
 struct Buffer